 And it can lead to conditions such as:

 One of the challenges in telling whether someone has Rabson-Mendenhall is making sure it’s not a similar condition, such as Donohue syndrome.
-Your child’s doctor will do a physical exam and ask about his symptoms and health history.
-He’ll probably want to get blood tests to check on your child’s blood sugar and insulin levels.
+Your child’s doctor will do a physical exam and ask about their symptoms and health history.
+They’ll probably want to get blood tests to check on your child’s blood sugar and insulin levels.